Alejogb1/job-board/blog-data/why-wont-php-ftp-connect-when-containerized.md

 id: "why-wont-php-ftp-connect-when-containerized"
 ---

-Okay, let's tackle this.
-I've seen this particular headache rear its ugly head more times than I care to remember, often when transitioning a legacy php application into a containerized environment.
+,  I've seen this particular headache rear its ugly head more times than I care to remember, often when transitioning a legacy php application into a containerized environment.
 The scenario of a php script failing to establish an ftp connection when running inside a container, while seemingly working fine outside, is almost always rooted in network configuration or permissions issues, not some inherent flaw in php itself.
 It's a frustrating situation, granted, but usually boils down to a few fairly common culprits.

 My first encounter with this was back in 2015, migrating a fairly critical inventory management system to docker.
 The php ftp functions worked perfectly locally during development.
 Yet, the moment the docker container spun up, the ftp connection failed silently, leaving a very perplexed support team.
 After a lot of head-scratching and tcpdump sessions, the pattern became very clear.